 India!
 The land of billions.
 Mystic, majestic, and yet developing.
 Despite years of repression and exploitation, a country that has leapt from the ashes like a phoenix in a mere span of 67 years.
-A growth instilled by the countless … Continue reading Sex education- is India ready for it?
+A growth instilled by the countless sacrifices of the noble souls which assisted in the upliftment of the downtrodden, only to see the protector of rights turn blind to the violation … Continue reading Sex education- is India ready for it?

 There are a few institutions of higher education in India, wherewith only a handful of them nurture talent and produce research of global recognition.
-When institutions of quality learning and research are scarce, would it be justified on restricting the entry in … Continue reading Why weakening an educational institute would harm a society?
+When institutions of quality learning and research are scarce, would it be justified on restricting the entry in them?
+Or would it be justified to consider reducing the number of admission to these students?
+It is trite to say that we need improved … Continue reading Why weakening an educational institute would harm a society?

 Nationally and internationally we have seen a rising debate on the issue of nationalism versus free speech.
 Varying from news channels to newspapers- CNN (IBN) “the fanatic” to the Times Republic- “Nation wants to know”- the stories sound familiar.
 The headlines are the same, the language identical, and the narrative interchangeable.
 The news channels in an attempt to bank on TRP’s churn stories out of … Continue reading Media and the Habit of Creating Breaking News Out of a Wrong Story

 It has been 50 years since the death of Che Guevara.
 Yet, his dying legacy lies trapped between the coming of age travelogue and t-shirt logos.
 In the hind-set, he seems no different than the posters of Bob Marley, with smokers seemingly unaware of the difference between the two.
 But, who was Che Guevara?
 Before he became a cheap royalty-free way to market merchandise, he was … Continue reading The Trapped Che Guevara